New Cat on the Ranch

 May 27, 2013

 Kitty Cat moved the kittens from Jerry's new, light and airy shop to the old, dark, dusty shop/garage by the retreat house.
 Maybe her instincts told her it is safer to move her kittens periodically so predators won't find them.
-Maybe she disliked having the door shut and locked each night and prefers the old building where she can come and go all night.
+Maybe she disliked having the door shut and locked each night and prefers the old building where she can come and go at will.

 back to top